Biases in prime factorizations and Liouville functions for arithmetic progressions: Abstract

 \section{Abstract}

 We introduce a refinement of the classical Liouville function to primes in arithmetic progressions.
-Using this, we discover new biases in the appearances of primes in a given arithmetic progression in prime factorizations of integers.
-For example, we observe that the primes of the form $4k+1$ tend to appear an even number of times in the prime factorization of a given integer, more so than for primes of the form $4k+3$.
-We also consider variants of P\'olya's conjecture, supported by extensive numerical evidence, and its relation to other well-known conjectures.
+Using this, we show that the occurrence of primes in the prime factorizations of integers depend on the arithmetic progression to which the given primes belong.
+Supported by numerical tests, we are led to consider analogues of P\'{o}lya's conjecture, and prove results related to the sign changes of the associated summatory functions.